Seteeri/Particle/README.md

 ---

-Particle is a PicoLisp presentation binary tree (AST) UI.
+Particle is a PicoLisp presentation tree UI.

 Particle is the realization of my vision of the human computer interaction model.
 I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing integration of the digital world, the ever-growing computing power, and ubiquitousness of the internet.

 I believe the way for a future FOSS system does not lie solely with the desktop - that has been settled - but with the computing needs of tomorrow.

-Originally, this project was attempted in Python and Common Lisp but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
-For example, a C array would break this principle (for interop, they can be symbolized through a number, i.e. pointer).

-One interesting implication is when characters (`str`) are input via keystrokes, they exist as cons cells so there is no reading or parsing.
-Consequently, there is no conventional GUI as all data exists in the same domain; it is not separate from the underlying data like in conventional programs (it is possible to build a conventional GUI).

 Currently, the shell is being developed.
 Afterwards building upon that, the window manager and PIM will be developed, which will allow interaction with existing programs, end-user functionality, and integration on other platforms.

 Plans are to initially support Linux and Android.
 Windows requires WSL or virtualization; Mac requires the latter.
 Once Pil21 is done (LLVM-based), a native solution can be provided.
-The Pinephone is also on the way ;)

 The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that, through a more pragmatic and gradual approach.

-The target audience consists of information/knowledge workers, power users, programmers.
+The target audience consists of information/knowledge workers, power users, and programmers.

 * To ameliorate the following sentiments:
   * "I'm tired of needing a new application for every different task."